Mallinath-cs/Portfolio/Beginner_readme.md

     Preview it on your desktop or mobile and change it accordingly
 - Add your resume like this:
     - First paste your resume file in assets folder
-    - Then change the import statement at the top of the hero.jsx file with this import your_file_name from '../../assets/your_file_name.file_type' where - your_file_name is your file name
+    - Then change the import statement at the top of the hero.jsx file with this:
+    - import your_file_name from '../../assets/your_file_name.file_type'
+    - where - your_file_name is your file name
               - file_type (pdf,word etc..)
     - replace "placeholder13" with href = {your_file_name}
     - replace "placeholder14" with what you want the file name of resume to be when someone downloads it (something like yourname_resume)